 • School of Architecture

-International Student Services: The Office of International Student and Scholar Affairs provides many varied resources for international students.
-Please visit international.nd.edu for more information.
+International Student Services: Notre Dame International provides many varied resources for international students; please visit international.nd.edu for more information.